 Directed by Croatian Krsto Papić, the film was, of course, actually made in the former Yugoslavia, the backdrop of Zagred being both romantically beautiful and exotically strange, the scuttling around the tiny streets evoking the ageless streets of Kinski’s Nosferatu.

-An intelligent mix of Invasion of the Body Snatchers, They Live and Society, the film is a masterclass of how genuine creepiness and dread can be achieved with a meager budget and some excellent casting.
-Some enthusiastic zoom lens may give away the 1970’s production but otherwise the film is as fresh as a daisy.
+An intelligent mix of Invasion of the Body Snatchers, They Live and Society, the film is a masterclass of how genuine creepiness and dread can be achieved with a meagre budget and some excellent casting.
+Some enthusiastic zoom lens may give away the 1970’s production but otherwise, the film is as fresh as a daisy.

 The ragged clothes of the protagonist and the grime of the economically-addled town are a perfect match for the many rats who naturally make an appearance in the film – at least one of whom dies a rather too realistic death.
 Highly recommended.